Springtime in Virginia with the International Tattoo

 DAY 4 B,L

 In the morning, we are at Historic Jamestowne, England’s first permanent settlement in America, founded in 1607.
 We visit the site on the James River where archaeologists have exposed the original foundations of the town.
-After lunch by Carrot Tree Kitchens at the Dale House Café, we spend the afternoon in Colonial Williamsburg, a 301-acre restoration of Williamsburg to its time as the Colonial capital of Virginia.
+After lunch at the Dale House Café, we spend the afternoon in Colonial Williamsburg, a 301-acre restoration of Williamsburg to its time as the Colonial capital of Virginia.
 We tour the royal Governor’s Palace, see period-furnished homes, dozens of craft shops with costumed craftsmen, and 100 other restored buildings that show us what America was like before the Revolution.

 DAY 5 B,L